druid-io/druid-io.github.io/faq.md

 Like in timeseries databases, Druid is optimized for data where a timestamp is present.
 Druid partitions data by time, and queries that include a time filter will be significantly faster than those that do not.
 Aggregating metrics and filtering on dimensions (which are roughly equivalent to TSDBs' tags) is very fast when a time filter is present.
+Compared to TSDBs, Druid is significantly faster when grouping, searching, and filtering on tags that are not time, and when computing complex metrics such as histograms and quantiles.

 ### How is Druid deployed?

 Druid can be deployed on commodity hardware in any *NIX based environment.
 A Druid cluster consists of several different processes, each designed to do a small set of things very well (ingestion, querying, coordination, etc).
-Many of these processes can be co-located and deployed together on the same hardware as described [here](/docs/latest/tutorials/quickstart.html).
+Many of these processes can be co-located and deployed together on the same hardware as described [here](/docs/latest/tutorials/quickstart).

+Druid was initially created in the cloud, and runs well in AWS, GCP, Azure, and other cloud environments.

 ### Where does Druid fit in my existing Hadoop-based data stack?